Contents

 Weather

-Crowds and atmosphere
+Crowds

 Key events

-Broadway Week, Restaurant Week, Winter Jazzfest, MLK Jr. Day events, NY Jewish Film Festival.
+Broadway Week, Restaurant Week, Winter Jazzfest, MLK Jr. Day events, NY Jewish Film Festival

-NYC Winter Wine Festival, Lunar New Year celebrations, Fashion Week, Valentine’s Day events.
+NYC Winter Wine Festival, Lunar New Year celebrations, Fashion Week, Valentine’s Day events

 Best for